AMartins87/mythos/README.md

 # **USER EXPERIENCE**
 ## **USER STORIES**

-As a site user and site admin I want to be able to login/logout of my account so I can interact with the site’s posts and users
+As a site user and site admin, I want to be able to login/logout of my account so I can interact with the site’s posts and users.

 ## **External user’s goal:**
 ## *As a site user:*
-- I can click on a post so I can read it in full.
+- I can click on a post so I can read it in full
 - I want to be able to write my own posts and comment on other stories so I can exchange opinions and ideas with other users and the blog owner.
-This attracts more traffic and makes the site social.
+This attracts more traffic and makes the site social
-- I want to be able to like posts so I can show the users and site admin I have liked their content.
+- I want to be able to like posts so I can show the users and site admin I have liked their content

 ## **Site owner's goal:**
 ## *As a site admin:*